 Students are expected to attend each class session on time and participate actively in class.
 Students are also expected to complete the required number of laboratory hours each week.
 If a student will be absent from class, they are expected to inform the instructor by email or phone prior to the start of class.
 The accumulation of absences exceeding 20% of scheduled clock hours in any course will prevent the student from receiving credit for the course and cause it to be failed.
 Students who do not receive credit for a course will be required to repeat the course as discussed in the "Repeating Courses" section below.
 Students who fail two courses in the first payment period or more than two courses in the program are subject to Academic Termination.
 Students with no attendance for 14 consecutive calendar days will be dismissed from their program and withdrawn for violation of the attendance policy.
+CWP students will be dismissed after 2 consecutive days of no attendance.
 Dismissed students must submit an appeal to their Lead Instructor within 5 business days of termination.
 Approval of appeal is at the discretion of the Appeals Committee.